Undertake research with the ICG

 For more details on other Marie Skłodowska-Curie actions please see here

 The Stephen Hawking Fellowships will support and develop the next generation of visionary scientists in theoretical physics at the beginning of their career.
+A fellowship will enable you to undertake high-quality research and learn skills that will allow you to communicate complex scientific ideas through a programme of public engagement.
 Currently there is no open call for this fellowship, normally this would open in September with submission deadline in November If interested in applying, please contact an ICG staff member with a connection to the proposed research.

 Please follow the link for further information – https://www.ukri.org/funding/funding-opportunities/stephen-hawking-fellowships/